So I'm a self-taught astrologer. It's been a relatively short but (sometimes brutally) intensive course of study/practise.

 I think for people who are meant to access it, astrology is inherent in a lot of ways.
-One day you start to read or hear about it and it just means something to you.
+One day you start to read it or hear about it and it just means something to you.
 From there, a process is triggered by which it is drawn to the surface, into conscious, day-to-day life.
 But it feels as if you've always had the knowledge inside.
-It just takes a while for the language used to access and express it to develop.
+It just takes a while to fully develop the language used to access and express it.

-I think a DIY style is fairly common among astrologers.
+I think a do-it-yourself (DIY) style is fairly common among astrologers.
 At the same time, it's also fairly common to take a specific course of study under specific astrologers as teachers.

 My view is that it depends entirely upon the individual which way of learning is preferable.
 To each his/her own.
 I wouldn't suggest one way of learning astrology is better than another or makes a person more of an astrologer.
-A mix of formal classes and self-study would be a potent way to learn, but again, it depends on the case and the means available...depends what's in the stars.
+A mix of formal classes and self-study would be a potent way to learn, but again, it depends on the case and the means available.
+It depends what's in the stars.
 It depends what you have access to and whether you